-Each case packet prepared by an analyst is subject to administrative review by the Supervising Criminalist of the Forensic Biology Unit.
+Each case packet prepared by an analyst is subject to administrative review by a Supervising Criminalist in the Forensic Biology Unit.
 In the event the Supervising Criminalist is unavailable the administrative review may be performed by another Analyst within the section.